 Once you have an onsite worksite wellness program established, participating fully in all aspects of the program is important.
 Many of us know that we need to more actively engage in health promotion and wellness efforts to improve our health, yet have difficulty finding and taking the time to do so.
 These simple steps can jumpstart your participation in a wellness program:

 Make a decision now to improve your health.
-You will feel better today and tomorrow and the next day for actively moving towards wellness.
+You will feel better today, tomorrow and the next day for actively moving towards wellness.

 Here is a list of potential wellness programs that might be available to you at work: